Flu Lab Grants and Ventures

 Center for Open Science

-Leads multiple initiatives to promote open science and expand the publication of null and negative influenza research findings and replication studies.
+Promoted open science in biomedical fields and expanded the publication of null and negative influenza research findings and replication studies.

 $18,398,983 / August 2021, April 2020, August 2019